smalluban/neck/README.md

 ```

 Using inline template, everything is refreshed by helpers (data-binding).
 Using `collection-view` gives possibility
 to set values directly.
-Because of that item view has to be rerender every time model change.
+Because of that, item view has to be rerender every time model changes.
 It is better to use with
 external template `scope` properties directly than by helpers (especially avoid `ui-value` and use `= property`).

 It gives big performance boost.
 Rendering large collection with nested collectons with inline templating
-(using lot of helpers) can slow down dramatically.
+(using lot of helpers) can slow down painting dramatically.
 Using `collection-view` you can set item body with `scope`
 properties written directly or with data-binding (using helepers).

 ### ui-element